Azure-Samples/azure-sql-db-django/README.md

 git clone https://github.com/azure-samples/azure-sql-db-django
 ```

-Alternatively you can clone the code using visual studio code as well.
+Alternatively you can clone the code using Visual Studio Code as well.

 - Open the folder location where you want to clone the code
 - In Visual Studio Code, select Source Control > ... > Clone (or select View, Command Palette and enter Git:Clone), paste the [Git repository URL](https://github.com/azure-samples/azure-sql-db-django.git), and then select Enter</>.